Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 Having said that, it's also important to remember that impurity is inherently contagious.
 Depending on how we expose it to the rest of our code, we may end with different degrees of impurity in our software.

 That, in turn, is something we can actually control.
-By designing our application in a way that minimizes impure interactions and delays them as much as possible, we can limit the amount of effectful and non-deterministic code we have, allowing us to reap the benefits of pure functions.
+By designing our application in a way that minimizes impure interactions and delays them as much as possible, we can limit the amount of effectful and non-deterministic code we have, allowing us to reap the most benefits out of pure functions.

 ## Flattening the dependency tree